PythonBiellaGroup/website/README.md

 WARNING: this libraries are available only for Linux and MacOs.
 If you are using Windows, setup and use WSL2 or Docker.

-2. If you want to test and maintain the project locally, first you need to require the `GITHUB TOKEN` and `GITHUB USERNAME` that we are using for the project.
+1. If you want to test and maintain the project locally, first you need to require the `GITHUB TOKEN` and `GITHUB USERNAME` that we are using for the project.

 Please ask in the telegram group about it if you want to develop and contribute to the project.

-For the admin: you can find the credentials in the team `keeweb` under the name: `github credentials`
+For the admin: you can find the credentials in the PBG `1Password` under the name: `Github`

 When you have the credentials you have to create a `.env` file in the folder of the project with the following content (replacing <token> and <user> with the credentials you have received from the group):
 ```